qupath/qupath-docs/docs/starting/cell_counting.md

 - If you click on an existing point, within the same collection of points currently selected in the counting panel list, while holding down the {kbd}`Alt` key, the point will be deleted.
 - If you click on an existing point, within the *a different* collection of points to the one currently selected in the counting panel list, while holding down the {kbd}`Alt` key, *the collection of points containing the one that was clicked will become selected*.
 This gives a fast way to switch between counting e.g. positive and negative cells, without needing to go back to the list - just *Alt + click* on the nearest cell belonging to the collection you want to switch to.
 :::

+## Saving & exporting

+Once you're finished, you may only need to read off the number of points from the list.
+If you {doc}`save the image data as normal <first_steps>`, the points will be included in the `.qpdata` file and can be recovered that way if necessary.
+This is the preferred method of saving if you want to continue working on the data with QuPath.

+However, you can also select the *Save points* option in the counting panel if you would like to export the coordinates of all your points for import elsewhere.
+This will save the coordinates in a simple tab-delimited format that may be useful to get the data into another software application.

 ::::{tip}
 {guilabel}`Show point convex hull` can be used to check for errant clicks.